SurajVishwakarma333/LoginSQLite/README.md

-After filling username and password.clicking on REGISTER button and then it should be show Registered Successfully.
+After filling username and password.clicking on REGISTER button for registration., it should show Registered Successfully.